blakedietz/blakedietz.me/content/posts/2022-week-5/index.md

 Didn't get as far as I would have liked this week, but that's okay.

+### Ask HN: How do you deal with getting old and feeling lost?

+Found [this][old] thread interesting and full of insight for problems I'm sure to face the older I get.

 ## What I'm watching

 ### Righteous Gemstones